ramp-eu/FIREFIT/docker/README.md

 # FIREFIT ROSE-AP

-The Generic Camera Node ([GCN](../src/gcn/README.md)) and Image Classification Node ([ICN](../src/icn/README.md)) are FIWARE-ready components that aim to help the development of complete systems integrating vision-based inspection modules and image processing algorithms.
+The Generic Camera Node ([GCN](../gcn) and Image Classification Node ([ICN](../icn)) are FIWARE-ready components that aim to help the development of complete systems integrating vision-based inspection modules and image processing algorithms.
 Although classifying features in an image depend on the application, it is relevant in the context where ROSE-AP stands, since it was designed as an answer to requirements and optimizations imposed and identified by the FIREFIT experiment.

 ## How to build the images

-The procedures to build an image for each node are presented in the [Installation Guide](../docs/installationguide.md).
+The procedures to build an image for each node are presented in the Installation and Administration Guide for the [GCN](../gcn/docs/installationguide.md) and [ICN](../icn/docs/installationguide.md).

 ## How to use the images

 The GCN and ICN can be instantiated individually or together.
 Once instantiated, they must connect to an instance of the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/).
-A sample `docker-compose` file can be found below.
+A sample [`docker-compose`](docker-compose.yml) file is provided.

 ```yml
 version: "3.5"